Sexual dimorphism: Birds

 Sexual dimorphism is a product of both genetics and environmental factors.
 An example of sexual polymorphism determined by environmental conditions exists in the red-backed fairywren.
 Red-backed fairywren males can be classified into three categories during breeding season: black breeders, brown breeders, and brown auxiliaries.
 These differences arise in response to the bird's body condition: if they are healthy they will produce more androgens thus becoming black breeders, while less healthy birds produce less androgens and become brown auxiliaries.
 The reproductive success of the male is thus determined by his success during each year's non-breeding season, causing reproductive success to vary with each year's environmental conditions.

-The eclectus parrot is an example of a bird where the female (right) is more colorful than the male (left).
+The eclectus parrot is an example of a bird where the female (right) is more colorful than the male (left), whose mostly-green plumage helps it blend in with surrounding vegetation and avoid predators such as peregrine falcons.